jspecify/jspecify/docs/src/pages/start-here.md

 Great question.

 It is **not too late** for your input to matter.
-It's true we've been working on this a long time (since 2018), but it's all been groundwork, and none of it is absolutely set in stone except our package and artifact names.
+It's true we've been working on this for a long time (since 2018), but it's all been groundwork, and none of it is absolutely set in stone except our package and artifact names.

 * Join our new [Google Group](https://groups.google.com/g/jspecify-discuss).